wistia/wistia-open-docs/_posts/video-seo.md

 Google has continued to support an open market, indexing videos that follow their SEO guidelines, regardless of where they are hosted.

-That being said, you don't really want to have your video on YouTube *and* use Wistia Video SEO.
+That being said, you probably don't want to have your video on YouTube *and* use Wistia Video SEO.
 Because YouTube videos are indexed by default, your content will compete with itself in the rankings if you use both.
+Then the YouTube links to your video will drive traffic to YouTube, instead of to your website.

 If the most important metric for your video is *views*, YouTube is a great place for them.
 If your goal is to encourage a *conversion event*, like a sign-up, subscription, or a share, then you want to drive viewers to your site to watch your video.
 That is where Video SEO can be a valuable tool.

 ### Can I use playlist embeds?

-At this time, we don't provide search engine optimized embed codes for the playlist player types.
+At this time, we don't provide SEO for the playlist player types.
 We made that decision because in our tests it seemed required for the Google bots to have direct access to the video on the page, and immediately accessible to the visitor, in order to reap the benefits of video on page rankings.

 ### It's been several days, when can I expect to see my video ranked in SERPs?

 It can take up to 2 weeks for Google to index new content.

-Because Google can be a bit of a black box, it's not possible to determine exactly when new content will be indexed for video results.
+Because Google can be a bit of a black box sometimes, it's not possible to determine exactly when new content will be indexed for video results.
 In our experience, a waiting period of **10 - 15 days** is not uncommon.